-A pulse of environmental water is currently moving through the system from return flows from an environmental watering event in the Goulburn River (during last few weeks).
+A pulse of environmental water is currently moving through the system with return flows from an environmental watering event in the Goulburn River.
 After supporting river bank vegetation, water bugs and improving water quality in the Goulburn River, the environmental water will deliver a range of outcomes in South Australia.
 This water will:

-- provide for increased barrage releases to the Coorong; - assist in exporting salt from the Basin; - improve water quality (including salinity) in the Coorong for estuarine species; and - assist in increasing the Lower Lakes water levels to support increased barrage release for Coorong outcomes in spring.
+- provide for weir pool raising events at Locks 6 and 2; - provide for increased barrage releases for Coorong outcomes (now and during spring); - assist in exporting salt from the Basin; and - improve water quality (including salinity) in the Coorong for estuarine species.